What Is a Favicon? [+4 Tips for Creating an Impactful Favicon]

 How to create a favicon

-If you’re ready to make an icon for your business, check out these four helpful tips for how to create a favicon.
+If you’re ready to make an icon for your website, check out these four helpful tips for how to create a favicon.

 1. Use space wisely

-When you create your favicon, you must use space wisely.
+When you create a favicon for your business, you must use space wisely.
 You don’t want to create an icon that uses so little space that users can’t see it, but you also need enough white space.

 Many companies will use their logo as their website favicon.